 When is it requested?

-While amniocentesis is safe and has been performed for many years, it is an invasive procedure that poses a slight risk of injury to the foetus and of miscarriage.
+While amniocentesis is safe and has been performed for many years, it is an invasive procedure that poses a slight risk of injury to the fetus and of miscarriage.
 For this reason, it is not performed routinely with each pregnancy.

 Genetic amniotic fluid testing is offered as part of second trimester prenatal testing and is performed primarily between 15 and 20 weeks gestation if: